-Extensive studies have been carried out in the literature to address SASPs for particularly linear dynamic systems-see [3-6] for some notable references.
-Unlike SASPs in linear(ized) systems which yield feasible or optimal SAs configurations for specific operating points, SASPs for nonlinear dynamic systems (NDSs) offer SA selections that are applicable for much larger operating regions or even globallythis is demonstrated in our prior work through a simple example [7].
-Indeed, SASPs for NDSs have not received comparable attention in the literature as the SASPs for linear systems, until recently.
-In [1], the concept of empirical Gramian to quantify the observability of NDSs is considered jointly with the sensor selection problem (SSP) to determine the combination of sensors that maximizes the logarithmic determinant of the empirical Gramian matrix.
-The joint problem of sensor selection and state observation is investigated in [8].
-In particular, a new method for reconstructing the initial states of NDSs while simultaneously selecting sensors for a given observation window is presented.
-A different approach is pursued in [9] where the authors introduce a randomized algorithm for dealing with SSP and develop theoretical bounds for eigenvalue and condition number of observability Gramian.
+Sensor and actuator selection problems (SASPs) are some of the core problems in dynamic systems design and control.
+These problems correspond to use analysis in the substance of the control of the These problems correspond to determining the optimal selection of sensors (measurements) or actuators (control nodes) such that certain estimation/control objectives can be achieved.
+While the literature on SASPs are indeed inveterate, to address SASPs for particularly linear dynamic systemssee [3-6] for some notable references.
+Unlike SASPs in linear(ized) systems which yield feasible or optimal SAs configurations for specific operating points, SASPs for nonlinear observability Gramian.
 Recently, a method for selecting the control nodes and designing control actions for NDSs, which is based on an open-loop predictive control framework, is proposed in [10].
 This approach is later adopted in [11] for jointly selecting sensors and performing state estimation.
 In spite of these efforts, their potential applicability to address SASPs in unstable NDSs along with their ability to incorporate SAs selection with some estimation/control-theoretic metrics, unfortunately, remains unclear.

-\Corresponding author.
+^{}Corresponding author.
 This material is based upon work supported by the National Science Foundation under Grants 1728629, 1917164, and 2044430.

-Email addresses: snugroho@umich.edu (Sebastian A. Nugroho), ahmad.taha@vanderbilt.edu (Ahmad F. Taha)
+Email addresses: sebastian.nugroho@my.utsa.edu (Sebastian A. Nugroho), ahmad.taha@utsa.edu (Ahmad F. Taha)

-The objective of this paper is to find the minimal SAs combination for stable/unstable NDSs that ensures stabilization for estimation error (via minimal sensor selection) and closed-loop system through feedback control (via minimal actuator selection).
+The objective of this paper is to find the minimal SAs combination for stable/unstable NDSs that ensures stabilization for estimation error (via minimal sensor selection) and closed loop system through feedback control (via minimal actuator selection).
 The proposed algorithms developed herein are based on the following observations.
 First, numerous observer and controller designs for NDSs have been developed in the past two decades.
 By using Lyapunov stability theory and given that the nonlinearities in NDSs satisfy some function sets such as bounded Jacobian [12], Lipschitz continuous [13], one-sided Lipschitz [14], quadratically inner-bounded [14], and quadratically bounded [15], the procedure to compute stabilizing observer/controller gain matrix can be posed as convex semidefinite programmings (SDPs).
 Secondly, physical states in many practical NDS models are almost always bounded.
 Hence, it can be shown or safely assumed that the corresponding nonlinearities satisfy the properties of the aforementioned function sets in confined state-space regions-regions that are much larger than operating regions of linearization points.